The Tenant management's Projects tab lets admin users create and configure projects within your tenant.

 In the Active column, toggle the switch to ON for the protocols that you want users to be able to customize Vuser capacity in their tests.
 If you do not activate the protocol, it uses the tenant’s default limits.

 Note: The new lower limit also applies to previous tests.
-If the maximum number of Vusers set manually by the end user (see Define general test settings) is lower than the admin's lower limit, it is automatically set to the new lower limit.
+If the maximum number of Vusers set manually by the end user (see Define test settings) is lower than the admin's lower limit, it is automatically set to the new lower limit.

 The Agents area lets you add or remove a Git agent from the current project.